 King Maker is a men's health supplement sold by a company called Top Shelf Grind.
 It's marketed as promoting "Maximum Masculinity" and "Lean Muscle Growth."

-But does King Maker contain research-backed ingredients to support these outcomes?
-Does it contain any questionable additives?
+But does King Maker contain research-backed ingredients for men's hormonal health?
+Does it contain any unhealthy ingredients?
 Are its ingredients dosed appropriately?
-And how do real customer rate and describe the effects of King Maker?
+And is King Maker better or worse than popular men's health supplements like Vintage Muscle?

-In this article we'll answer all of these questions and more, as we analyze the ingredients in King Maker to give our take on whether or not it's likely to be effective.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in King Maker to give our take on whether or not it's likely to be effective for improving men's hormonal health, and whether or not it's healthy overall.

 The vitamin and mineral blend in King Maker is shown below: